How to Become an Amazon PPC Management Expert in 2023

 - Negative exact match

-Here’s why you need to use negative keywords in your ads.
-Negative keywords allow you to target customers who are likely to convert.
+Negative keywords allow you to target customers who are likely to convert, by specifically avoiding customers unlikely to convert.
+Negative keywords can literally prevent them from even seeing your ad.
 With this level of control, you can save advertising costs and only pay for clicks that drive sales.

 Keyword Research and Analysis

 There’s no doubt that using relevant keywords for your PPC campaigns is essential.
-Albeit, you can’t just make wild guesses.
-Your keyword choice should be backed by data such as ranking, relevancy, search volume, cost per click, etc.
+Of course, you can’t just make wild guesses.
+Your keyword choice should be backed by historical data such as ranking, relevancy, search volume, and cost per click.

-That’s why you need sophisticated tools to find relevant, profitable, and high-ranking keywords that will drive your campaign to the next level.
+That’s why many Amazon PPC experts and PPC management agencies take advantage of sophisticated tools to find relevant, profitable, and high-ranking keywords that will drive your campaign to the next level.

-Although tools like Google Keyword Planner may be a good place to start your research, you won’t get in-depth keyword data.
-Experienced Amazon PPC experts use PPC Scope to…
+Although Google’s Keyword Planner tool may be a good place to start your research, you won’t get in-depth keyword data.
+Experienced Amazon PPC management experts use tools from SaaS (Software as a Service) companies such as Helium 10 and Jungle Scout to start this process.

 - Perform intensive keyword research to find high-volume keywords based on relevance and search queries.